verilator/verilator-rtlmeter-results/README.rst

 developer server.
 You can also use ``npm run watch``, which will start the developer server and reload it on any code change.

+When changing the UI, or layout, please check that it looks consistent on all three major layout engines: Blink (Chrome), Gecko (Firefox), WebKit (Safari).
+On Linux, for WebKit, you can use Epiphany (GNOME Web) for testing.

 The public pages are deployed automatically from the main branch when pushed to GitHub.